 Great Color Options for Exterior Fabric

-There are lots of fun color options or the Gracie!
-Teal, mint, magenta, lilac, and mustard, plus black and this warm butterscotch brown.
-The exterior is a really soft faux leather, and my interior is baby blue.
+There are several color options!
+For the Gracie, they currently have mint, black, and this warm butterscotch brown.
+The exterior is a really soft faux leather and my interior is baby blue.

-Although I adore the bright colors that Jototes offers, this time I wanted something that would go with everything.
-After seeing a few pictures on some friends’ blogs (here here and here) I knew the brown was the way to go.
+In the past, they've offered some bright colors, which I adore, but this time I wanted a bag that would go with everything.
+After seeing a few pictures on some friends' blogs (like here) I knew the brown was the way to go.
 I love it!

 Multiple Strap Options

 It includes two straps: a shoulder strap and a crossbody strap.

 There is also a removable shoulder pad to help distribute the weight when it gets heavier.
 The crossbody strap is adjustable, and both straps have perfect swivel connectors that won't get stuck or jammed.